What is important for attracting and retaining top talent?

-Promoting your job post on job boards for specific disciplines and industries is potentially extremely impactful if you're looking for someone with a specific expertise.
+Promoting your job post on job boards for specific disciplines and industries is potentially extremely impactful if you're looking for someone with specific expertise.

-Find candidates yourself
+7. Find (source) candidates yourself

-You can keep it simple by starting with 3 messages a week.
+You can keep it simple by starting with three messages a week.
 Or ask everyone in your team to message one candidate.
 You could also consider working with a freelancer specialized in sourcing to help you out with this step.

 Checklist for finding candidates

-This tool will allow you to easily Google search LinkedIn.
+- Step 1: Search LinkedIn for the job title you’re hiring: Recruit'em will allow you to easily Google search LinkedIn.

-And look for the people in the role you're hiring for.
+- Step 2: Have a look at the employees of companies you admire and look for the people in the role you're hiring for.

-How to write a great message
+How to write a great sourcing message